masakhane-io/masakhanePreprocessor/african-stopwords/LANGUAGE-TABLE.md

 # Table of standardized codes for African languages
-Standardization was done with [langcodes](https://pypi.org/project/langcodes/) Full list of African languages and their standard tags from [here](https://github.com/chrisemezue/lanfrica/blob/lanuages/src/languages/languages.json).
+- Curated list of African languages and their standard tags from [Lanfrica](https://github.com/chrisemezue/lanfrica/blob/lanuages/src/languages/languages.json).
+- You can do a search for your language to find its `tag`.

 ____